 Once professorial support has been obtained the student should submit a complete application.

-- Applications must include the application form and all required documents
+- Applications must include the application form and all required documents in one PDF file (font size 12):

 For any questions related to your application, please contact the NCCR Robotics Education Officer (see below).